anuvihas-sk/Redditbot/README.md

-Here's a sample `README.md` file for running a Reddit bot using an `index.js` file in a Node.js environment:

----

 # RedditBot

 A simple Reddit bot built using Node.js that interacts with the Reddit API to perform automated tasks such as posting, commenting, or fetching data.